DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

-# Introduction to MegaDetector-DeepLabCut-Live
+# Introduction to MegaDetector+DeepLabCut-Live!
-[DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) is a new package from DeepLabCut, a deep learning tool that allows for realtime pose estimation.
+[DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) is an open source and free real-time package from DeepLabCut that allows for real-time, low-latency pose estimation.
 MegaDetector is a free open software trained to detect animals, people, and vehicles from camera trap images.
 Check [here](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) for further information.

-In this recipe, we use MegaDetector to detect animals and run DeepLabCut-Live to get the pose estimation!
+In this recipe, we should you how to use MegaDetector to detect animals and run DeepLabCut-Live to get the pose estimation and is contributed by 2022 DLC AI Resident [Nirel Kadzo](https://github.com/Kadzon) 💜.!
+This has then downstream appications in behavioral analysis and species identifaction.

 **MegaDetector**

-MegaDetector detects an animal and generates a bounding box around the animal as shown below.
+MegaDetector detects an animal and generates a bounding box around the animal.
+Thanks to [Sara Beery](https://beerys.github.io/) for visting the #DLCAIResidents in the summer of 2022 to tell us more about this amazing project.
+Example results are shown below:

 ```{image} ../images/anim2.jpg
 :alt: fishy